Image

 A Phase 2 Study of Firi-cel in Patients with Relapsed/refractory Large B-cell Lymphoma

-Testing Firi-cel for recurring large B-cell lymphoma.
+Testing Firi-cel for difficult-to-treat large B-cell lymphoma.

 Recruiting